DevSkillsHQ/rubric-account-management-backend-level-1-0.0.7/README.md

 ## How to submit the assessment results

-You will save the results on the candidate's scorecard.
+Use the structure of the "Evaluation Rubric" section and save a filled-in copy under the candidate's scorecard.
 Locate it at https://app.devskills.co/candidates.

 **Don't save them on the PR itself, as the candidate will see them!**